Quetext Review – Is It a Reliable Plagiarism Checker

 Quetext offers two pricing plans or, better to say, subscription plans.

 Below you can find more details on their plans along with a comparison table.

 The Free Plan

-The biggest disadvantage with a free subscription is that your content scans won’t use the DeepSearch™ technology and so you can assume that your scan results won’t be 100% true.
+The biggest disadvantage of a free subscription is that your content scans won’t use the DeepSearch™ technology, so you can assume that your scan results won’t be 100% true.

 The Professional Plan

-The fruit and started just $ 9.99 per month and gave you access to all features of this tool.
-You get unlimited sets limits along with unlimited reports limit.
-You can scan documents with up to 25,000 words and can download the PDF report with highlighted content which Quetext believes is plagiarized from another source.
+This plan starts at just $ 9.99 per month and gives you access to all features of this tool.
+You get unlimited word scan limits along with unlimited reports limits.
+You can scan documents with up to 25,000 words and can download the PDF report with highlighted content, which Quetext believes is plagiarized from another source.

 Additionally, you get the option to exclude the sources for citation along with access to premium after-sales support.